Alan Dickens (rugby union): Northampton 2008–2010

 Dickens signed for Northampton in April 2008 even though Saints had just recruited two new scrum halves in Lee Dickson and Ben Foden.
 Dickens is working alongside the two younger players and acting as a back-up but now with limited first team playing opportunities.

 Dickens retired from playing in 2010 to take up a new role as the Saints' Academy manager.

+Coaching career

+Dickens coached at Northampton until 2019 where he joined England under 20s.
+On 29 May 2023, Dickens was announced as the new attack coach for Leicester Tigers.

+Newcastle Red Bulls

+In July 2024, Dickens joined Newcastle Falcons as both an attack and defence coach.
+In October 2025, with Newcastle having been taken over by new ownership and renamed Newcastle Red Bulls, the club sacked head coach Steve Diamond just one round into the 2025–26 season, with Dickens being named his replacement.